 Delay in diagnosis

 GPs often have to manage uncertainty and are generally well aware it's not always possible to rule out a serious underlying condition when assessed early on in an illness.
-However, it is important to review your diagnosis if the clinical course does not proceed as expected and not to become fixed on the first diagnosis, whether made by you or another clinician.
+However, it is important to review a previously made diagnosis if the clinical course does not proceed as expected and not to become fixed on the first diagnosis, whether made by you or another clinician.

 History taking and examination